As infections rise, England braces for delay in reopenings

-LONDON (AP) — British Prime Minister Boris Johnson is expected to disappoint many people across England later Monday by saying that restrictions on social contact will remain for a few more weeks because of rising infections due to the delta variant.
+LONDON (AP) — British Prime Minister Boris Johnson is expected to disappoint people across England later Monday by saying that restrictions on social contact will remain in place for a few more weeks because of rising infections due to the delta coronavirus variant.

 Many businesses, including many pubs and theaters, have remained closed despite the recent easing in restrictions as the reduced capacities allowed have meant it has not been financially viable.

-“The reality is we have marched the troops up the hill,” the 72-year-old co-founder of theatre operator Trafalgar Entertainment said.
-“Thousands of people have been mobilised in order to work in the theatre industry, to start work from next Monday, and now we are being told, apparently: ’Oh no, it’s not that date’.”
+“The reality is we have marched the troops up the hill,” said Howard Panter, 72, co-founder of theatre operator Trafalgar Entertainment.
+“Thousands of people have been mobilized in order to work in the theatre industry, to start work from next Monday, and now we are being told, apparently: ’Oh no, it’s not that date’.”

+Mark Davyd, chief executive of the Music Venue Trust charity, called on the government to provide additional financial support if there is a delay.

+“We are apparently going to be four weeks away from when we might be able to reopen but in those four weeks most of these venues could be closed down because they are unable to pay their bills," he said.

 While hosting the Group of Seven summit in southwest England over the weekend, Johnson conceded that he had grown more pessimistic about the possibility of pressing ahead with the next reopenings.